SvenHerbers/XIAM-2NQ/README.md

 | `Fxy12,Fxy34,Fyz12,Fyz34,Fxz12,Fxz34` | `Pickett type Coriolis coupling parameters for coupling between states 1&2 and 3&4.
 Should not be mixed with Wilson type at the moment, due to a likely phase inconsistency` |

 ## Update Notes
+  XIAM-2NQ v0.35d - Sven Herbers, 05-February-2026
+  - A bug was fixed that prevented the simplified single-nucleus quadrupolar coupling with no matrix elements offdiagonal in J to be used with coriolis coupling parameters.
+  - Minor code cleanup (removal of unused arrays).
+  - Reduction of matrix to `2*size(S_H)` instead of `2*DIMTOT` in construction for coupling between vibrational states when using coriolis coupling parameters and `ctrl 1` leading to some speed-up.
+  - An example repository [github.com/SvenHerbers/XIAM-2NQ_Examples](https://github.com/SvenHerbers/XIAM-2NQ_Examples) was created
+  - Methylformate example was moved to dedicated example repository

   XIAM-2NQ v0.34c - Sven Herbers, 01-February-2026
   - Fixed an error in the implementation of `mk3`,`m3k`,`Dpi4`, and `Dpi6` in cases  where gamma≠0.